 The design of the Mad Men rug is edgy, abstract like a work of art and the colours are a soft, moody black with a sophisticated copper.

-Mustard and yellow have been around now for a while but there still is no sign of them going out of fashion any time soon.
+Grey and mustard yellow have been around now for a while but there still is no sign of them going out of fashion any time soon.
 It's such a timeless, sophisticated combination.
 The grey is the new 'neutral', while the yellow perks things up a bit.
-Grey and mustard yellow mix well with black & white, … Continue reading Shop the trend: grey and mustard (and a bit of velvet too)
+Grey and mustard yellow mix well with black & … Continue reading Shop the trend: grey and mustard yellow

 Last year I had the pleasure of designing a living room for a lovely couple in Aberdeen.
 Typical Victorian granite property, high ceilings, fire place and a large front window.
 They loved dark moody colours for their home interior and the dining room was decorated in a beautiful deep blue.